sahassawat-u/foodtrucks/README.md

 This is a repackaging of https://github.com/prakhar1989/FoodTrucks to include multiple containers and a (reverse) proxy server.

-add some comment for pushing
+add some comment for triggering